-'Working scientifically' specifies the understanding of the nature, processes and methods of science for each year group.
-It should not be taught as a separate strand, although some of the specific skills are addressed during an allocated period in each year group.
+'Working scientifically' specifies the understanding of the nature, processes and methods of Science for each year group.
+It should not be taught as a separate strand but we do try and address some of the specific skills during an allocated period in each year group.